Focus (linguistics): Structured meanings

 The background part of the structured meaning is; introd (j, b, x); and the focus part is s.

 Through a (modified) form of functional application (or beta reduction), the focus part of (10) and (11) is projected up through the syntax to the sentential level.
 Importantly, each intermediate level has distinct meaning.

 Focus marking

-It has been claimed that new information in the discourse is accented while given information is not.
+It has been claimed that new information in the discourse is accented but not given information.
 Generally, the properties of new and given are referred to as a word's discourse status.
 Definitions of new and given vary.
 Halliday defines given as "anaphorically" recoverable, while new is defined to be "textually and situationally non-derivable information".
-To illustrate this point, consider the following discourse in (12) and (13):
+To illustrate that point, consider the following discourse in (12) and (13):